isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_03_oop/98_aggregation/_index.md

 # Aggregation

-This lab introduces relationships between classes.
+This lab introduces a different kind of relationship between classes.

 ---
 ## Syllabus Topics [SL]